 - Gender or gender identity

-If you are charged with this crime, then the other charges against you will go up one degree.
-As an example, if you are charged with a summary offense (like breaking someone’s window) and have also painted a racial slur on their garage doors, then your charge will be of a higher classification and can turn into a misdemeanor.What to do if you are charged:
+If you are arrested for this crime, then any additional charges against you will go up one degree.
+As an example, you have received a summary charge for breaking someone’s window.
+You have also painted the side of their house with a racial slur.
+Your charge will be of a higher classification and can turn into a misdemeanor.What to do if you are charged:

 If the police believe that your crime was motivated by hatred for a perceived or actual member of one of the minority groups above, they will charge you with ethnic intimidation.